-Experiences are a vehicle for building memories, or in other words, creating stories with God.
-Stories are powerful as we use them to share what God has done in our lives during the Immersive Experience.
-When you get home from the Worldview Immersive Experience what's the first question your parents, grandparents, friends, teachers, or your dog will ask?
+Experiences are created as a vehicle for building memories, or another way of putting it-creating stories with God.
+Stories are powerful as we use these to share what God has done in our lives during your Immersive Experience.
+When you get home from the Worldview Immersive Experience, what's the first question your parents, grandparents, friends, teachers, or your dog asks you?

 "How was the Immersive Experience?
-Tell me all about it."
+Tell me all about it!"

 Sometimes this question is energizing, but many times it is overwhelming, as it can be hard to articulate an experience on the spot in a way a person can connect with.
-Often, people only want to listen for about two minutes.
-Without any forethought, my responses are often a simple, "The trip was good.
-I had a lot of fun."
+Often people ask wanting to listen for only two minutes.
+Often my responses are simple, "The trip was are the data of fun."
 Over the years, however, I have been challenged that this answer is not sufficient as I lose an opportunity to share with another person what God just did in my life.

 We can use Two-Minute Stories as an awesome vehicle to easily and effectively share our God-stories from the Immersive Experience, because soon we will be asked about the experience.
-This time we'll have a heartfelt and Godhonoring story!
+This time we'll have a heartfelt and God-honoring story!

-As your trip is comes to an end, take some time now to prayerfully and thoughtfully think through a story you could share with others which would best sum up your experience.
+As your trip is coming to an end, take some time now to prayerfully and thoughtfully think through a story you could share with others, which would best sum up your experience.
 Use the brainstorming sheet, outline template, and rough drafts to guide you through your Two-Minute Story creation process.
 Have fun with this and make it your own.